bobocode-projects/java-fundamentals-exercises/5-0-functional-programming/5-1-1-crazy-lambdas/README.md

 ### Pre-conditions :heavy_exclamation_mark:
 You're supposed to be familiar with Java 8

-### How to start :question:
-* Just clone the repository and start implementing the **todo** section, verify your changes by running tests
-* If you don't have enough knowledge about this domain, check out the [links below](#related-materials-information_source)
-* Don't worry if you got stuck, checkout the **exercise/completed** branch and see the final implementation

 ### Tutorial
 Java is an OOP language, so it always works with classes and **doesn't support standalone functions**.
 In case you want to **pass some function as a method parameter**, or **store some code into a variable**,